Today's Trivia and What Happened on September 18

 September 18, 1915

-The asphalt-covered Narragansett Speedway, Cranston, Rhode Island opens.
-Two world records were then broken on it.
+The asphalt-covered Narragansett Speedway, Cranston, Rhode Island opens and holds its first paved-course races.
+Two world records were broken on it that day.

 Thumbs Up